analogcode/Swift-Radio-Pro/README.md

 ## Setup

-The "SwiftRadio-Settings.swift" file contains some project settings to get you started.
+The "Config.swift" file contains some project configs to get you started.
 Watch this [Getting Started Video](https://youtu.be/m7jiajCHFvc) to get up & running quickly.

 ## Integration